Average Weather in October in Signal Mountain Tennessee, United States

 The estimated value at Signal Mountain is computed as the weighted average of the individual contributions from each station, with weights proportional to the inverse of the distance between Signal Mountain and a given station.

-The stations contributing to this reconstruction are: Lovell Field (72%, 17 kilometers, southeast); Scottsboro Municipal Airport Word Field (13%, 77 kilometers, southwest); Crossville Memorial Airport (10%, 95 kilometers, north); and Smyrna Airport (5%, 145 kilometers, northwest).
+The stations contributing to this reconstruction are: Lovell Field (64%, 17 kilometers, southeast); Winchester Municipal Airport (15%, 66 kilometers, west); Scottsboro Municipal Airport Word Field (12%, 77 kilometers, southwest); and Crossville Memorial Airport (9%, 95 kilometers, north).

 All data relating to the Sun's position (e.g., sunrise and sunset) are computed using astronomical formulas from the book, Astronomical Tables of the Sun, Moon and Planets , by Jean Meeus.